-- Provides adequate facilities, resources and guidance to achieve the agreed upon goals of the project.
+- Provides adequate facilities, resources, and guidance to achieve the agreed upon goals of the postdoctoral scholar.

 - Ensures timely submission of the scholar’s research for publication/presentation and that he/she gets appropriate credit

-- Ensures that a scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in the freshman year.
+- Ensures that a scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in their first year.

 - Encourages scholars to attend career development workshops/seminars.